biolink/biolink-model/docs/ActivityAndBehavior.md

 ## Mixin for

+ * [Activity](Activity.md) (mixin)  - An activity is something that occurs over a period of time and acts upon or with entities; it may include consuming, processing, transforming, modifying, relocating, using, or generating entities.
  * [Procedure](Procedure.md) (mixin)  - A series of actions conducted in a certain order or manner

 ## Referenced by class